QuickBlox/q-municate-services-ios/README.md

 # Features

+* High level API for Chat features including authentication service for logging to Quickblox REST and XMPP
 * Inbox persistent storage for messages, dialogs and users
 * Inbox memory storage for messages, dialogs and users
-* Authentication service for logging to Quickblox REST and XMPP

 # Requirements